Parameterized Approaches to Orthogonal Compaction: Basic Definitions

-\longv{\paragraph{Parameterized Complexity.} Let $\Pi$ be an NP-hard problem.
-In the framework of parameterized complexity, each instance of $\Pi$ is associated with a {\em parameter} $k$.
+Let $\Pi$ be an NP-hard problem.
+In the framework of parameterized complexity, each instance of $\Pi$ is associated with a \emph{parameter}~$k$.
 Here, the goal is to confine the combinatorial explosion in the running time of an algorithm for $\Pi$ to depend only on $k$.
-Formally, we say that $\Pi$ is {\em fixed-parameter tractable (FPT)} if any instance $(I, k)$ of $\Pi$ is solvable in time $f(k)\cdot |I|^{O(1)}$, where $f$ is an arbitrary computable function of $k$.
+Formally, we say that $\Pi$ is \emph{fixed-parameter tractable (FPT)} if any instance $(I, k)$ of $\Pi$ is solvable in time $f(k)\cdot |I|^{O(1)}$, where $f$ is an arbitrary computable function of $k$.
 A weaker request is that for every fixed $k$, the problem $\Pi$ would be solvable in polynomial time.
-Formally, we say that $\Pi$ is {\em slice-wise polynomial (XP)} if any instance $(I, k)$ of $\Pi$ is solvable in time $f(k)\cdot |I|^{g(k)}$, where $f$ and $g$ are arbitrary computable functions of $k$.
+Formally, we say that $\Pi$ is \emph{slice-wise polynomial (XP)} if any instance $(I, k)$ of $\Pi$ is solvable in time $f(k)\cdot |I|^{g(k)}$, where $f$ and $g$ are arbitrary computable functions of $k$.

-A companion notion of fixed-parameter tractability is that of {\em kernelization}.
-A {\em kernelization algorithm} is a polynomial-time algorithm that transforms an arbitrary instance of the problem to an equivalent instance of the same problem whose size is bounded by some computable function $g$ of the parameter of the original instance.
-The resulting instance is called a {\em kernel}, and we say that the problem admits a kernel of size $g(k)$ where $k$ is the parameter.
-If $g$ is a polynomial function, then it is called a {\em polynomial kernel}, and we say that the problem admits a polynomial kernel.
-For more information on parameterized complexity, we refer to books such as \cite{DBLP:books/sp/CyganFKLMPPS15,downey2013fundamentals,fomin2019kernelization}.}
+A companion notion of fixed-parameter tractability is that of \emph{kernelization}.
+A \emph{compression algorithm} from a problem $\Pi$ to a problem $\Pi'$ is a polynomial-time algorithm that transforms an arbitrary instance of $\Pi$ to an equivalent instance of $\Pi'$ whose size is bounded by some computable function $g$ of the parameter $k$ of the original instance.
+When $\Pi'=\Pi$, then the compression algorithm is called a kernelization algorithm, and the resulting instance is called a \emph{kernel}.
+Further, we say that $\Pi$ admits a compression (or a kernel) of size $g(k)$ where $k$ is the parameter.
+It is well known that a problem is fixed-parameter tractable (FPT) by a parameter $k$ if and only if it admits a kernelization algorithm for the parameter $k$.
+If $g(k)$ is the size of a kernel and $g$ is a polynomial function, then the compression (or kernel) is called a \emph{polynomial compression} (or \emph{polynomial kernel}).
+For more information on parameterized complexity, we refer to books such as \cite{DBLP:books/sp/CyganFKLMPPS15,downey2013fundamentals,fomin2019kernelization}.